 I served this soup with a fantastic rye bran roll, which I’ve included the recipe below as well.
 I know, two recipes in one post!
 No rye bran?
 Go ahead and sub your favorite bran in this recipe, but be sure to try rye sometime, it’s amazing and healthy!

-Sausage, Spinach and Sweet Potato Soup
+Sausage, Spinach, Sweet Potato Soup with Rye Rolls

 - 1 lb Italian sausage (not in casings)